Structure of sparse Boolean functions over Abelian groups, and its application to testing: Introduction

-{\bf Proof idea of \cref{lem:structure}.}~Our goal is to show that if $f$ is $\mu$-close to some $s$-sparse complex-valued function in $\ell_2$, then there exists a non-zero polynomial $g(X) \in \mathbb{Z}[X]$ such that the following properties hold. \begin{enumerate} \item The sum of the absolute values of its coefficients is {\em at most} $p^k$, where $k :=\lceil \log_p s \rceil +1$. \item The {\em distance} between the absolute value of each non-zero Fourier coefficient of $f$ and $|g(\omegap)|/p^k$ is at most $\mu/\sqrt{s}$. \end{enumerate} To show the above, we first utilize a probabilistic method to prove that for each character $\chi_i \in B$ in the Fourier support of $f$, there exists a matrix $A \in \mathbb{Z}_p^{k \times n}$, and a column vector $b \in \mathbb{Z}_p^{n \times 1}$, such that -- (1) $\chi_i$ is a solution of the linear system $A\chi = b$, and (2) {\em no other} character in the Fourier support of $f$ is a solution of $A\chi = b$, where $B$ be the set of $s$-largest Fourier coefficients of $f$.
-After establishing the existence of such $A$ and $b$, we consider the Fourier transform of the projection operator for the solution space of $A\chi=b$ (see Definition~\ref{def:proj-op} and Lemma~\ref{lemma_granularity_Z_p}).
-The projection operator, as the name suggests, is an operator that projects $\mathbb{Z}_p^n$ onto a linear subspace which yields a partition of the Fourier spectrum of $f$.
+{\bf Proof idea of Theorem~\ref{lem:structure}.}~Our goal is to show that if $f$ is $\mu$-close to some $s$-sparse complex-valued function in $\ell_2$, then there exists a non-zero polynomial $g(X) \in \mathbb{Z}[X]$ such that the following properties hold. \begin{enumerate} \item The sum of the absolute values of its coefficients is {\em at most} $\lcmG^k$, where $k :=\lceil \log_\lcmG 2s \rceil$. \item The {\em distance} between the absolute value of each non-zero Fourier coefficient of $f$ and $|g(\omega_\lcmG)|/\lcmG^k$ is at most $\mu/\sqrt{s}$. \end{enumerate} To show the above, we first utilize a probabilistic method to prove that for each character $\chi_i \in B$ in the Fourier support of $f$, there exists a matrix $A \in \mathbb{Z}_\lcmG^{k \times T}$, and a column vector $b \in \mathbb{Z}_\lcmG^{T \times 1}$, such that -- (1) $\chi_i$ is a solution of the system of equations $A\chi = b$, and (2) {\em no other} character in the Fourier support of $f$ is a solution of $A\chi = b$, where $B$ be the set of $s$-largest Fourier coefficients of $f$.
+Using our pseudo inner product structure, we establish the existence of such $A$ and $b$, we consider the Fourier transform of the projection (Definition~\ref{def:proj-op}) for the solution space of $A\chi=b$ (see Definition~\ref{def:proj-op} and Lemma~\ref{lemma_granularity_Z_p}).
+The projection operator, as the name suggests, is an operator that projects $\G$ onto a coset which yields a partition of the Fourier spectrum of $f$.
 Then we show that the $\ell_2$ Fourier weight of $S\cap H$, i.e.,~$\sum_{\chi\in S\cap H} |\widehat{f}(\chi)|^2$ is upper bounded by $\mu/\sqrt{s}$, where $S=\overline{B}$, and $H$ is a coset of $A^\perp$ that are solutions to the system of linear equations $A\chi = b$.
 For details, see \cref{sec:lb-z_p}.